AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/Fluids.md

       4. Set Standard Value to average atmospheric pressure of 101.3 kPa --- Click the "Set Current Value to Standard Value" button
       5. Finish
     - Both Absolute Pressure Channels 1 and 2, when you press record, should now read at about 101.3 kPa, if not, retry the calibration.

+    ```{admonition} Pascals (Pa), kiloPascals (kPa), Quad Pressure Sensor
+    :class: tip
+    - The Quad Pressure Sensor we are using today returns pressures in units of kPa
+    - 1 kPa = 1000 Pa
+    - Atmospheric pressure of about 101.3 kPa = 101300 Pa
+    - The resolution of these pressure sensors is 0.01 kPa
+    ```

 17. Ensure no water is near the end of the air hoses to prevent any water getting into the pressure sensors.
 Reconnect the air hoses to the pressure sensors. $P_1$ is marked with red tape.